agentsflowdev/agentsflow/docs/guides/quickstart.md

 # Quickstart

-Spin up the process workflow locally and run it end-to-end.
+Agentsflow is the production-grade control plane for coding agents.
+It provides a harness that controls workflow setup, routing, and guardrails so coding agents stay on rails.
 The recommended way to run AgentsFlow is as an MCP server using `uvx`.

 ## Prerequisites